Carmichael Pedestrian Accident Lawyer

 Under California law, an injured pedestrian must file a civil personal injury lawsuit within two years of the accident.
 If you fail to file suit in two years, your case will likely be barred from going forward.
 This is known as the statute of limitations.
 This period is even shorter if you or a loved one was hit by a city or state governmental entity like a city bus or roadwork maintenance vehicle.
 In this scenario, you must notify the government of your injury claim within six months from the date of the collision.
 While these filing deadlines might seem lengthy, they are not, especially when you factor in the additional time for a Carmichael personal injury lawyer to investigate and examine your potential case.
 That is why it is essential to contact a lawyer as soon as possible to allow enough time to conduct a thorough investigation of your accident.

-Some people hesitate to reach out and speak to a personal injury attorney because they have heard stories about how they will be on the hook for an outrageous hourly billable rate or large retainer fee.
-Many big defense lawyers work that way, but not personal injury attorneys.
+Some people hesitate to reach out and speak to a personal injury attorney because they have heard stories about how they will be on the hook for an outrageous hourly billable rate or hefty retainer fee.
+Many prominent defense lawyers work that way, but not personal injury attorneys.
 The overwhelming majority of Carmichael personal injury lawyers work on a contingency fee.
-This means the lawyer’s fee is contingent upon them securing financial recovery for you.
-If they are unsuccessful, you are not on the hook for their legal bills.
+This means the lawyer's fee is contingent upon them securing financial recovery for you.
+You are not on the hook for their legal bills if unsuccessful.
 This structure makes sense because it aligns with the incentives of you and your lawyer.
-Both of you want to obtain a successful financial outcome to your claim.
+Both of you want to obtain a successful financial outcome for your claim.